dyaseer/dyaseer.github.io/index.md

 * Lab 9

-    Lab 9, part 2 seemed like the ordinary lab assignment that would be given to a student to complete, but in my case, I had an issue with it where the Linux laptop itself was having an error from trying to turn the 'string' into an integer when it wasn't possible.
-This error was expected for it to not work; however, the issue was that since the terminal itself was not allowing the process to run, it was causing me to fail one of the unit tests on the lab.
+    Lab 9, part 2 was based around the usage of storing a secret number in one file, accessing that file through a different program and playing a game of 'guess the number.'
+However in my case, I had an issue with it where the Linux laptop's terminal was having an error from turning the 'string' into an integer when it wasn't possible.
+This error was expected to be caught by my program; however, since the Linux OS itself was the one catching the error, and also disrupting the program from running properly, it was causing me to fail one of the unit tests on the lab.
 For me to fix this error, I ended up doing some personal research into a coding statement that we hadn't necessarily learned yet: a try-catch statement, which attempts to run a section of code, and if it failed (like mine was), it would 'catch' the error.
 Instead of abruptly ending the program, it would take a different route in the code so that the code can keep running.
     Unfortunately, I was told to remove this from my code as we hadn't necessarily learned that in class but it was nice to discover a concept on my own and apply it to what I needed to complete in class.

 * Lab 10